ringcentral/ringcentral-api-docs/docs/oauth.md

-if the user decides not to grant access to the application, the response URL contains error
+If the user decides not to grant access to the application, the response URL contains error

 Step 3 : In this step , your WebApp extracts the access_token got as a response in the previous step and stores it locally to make sucessful API calls with the access token .
 Also it redirects the app to the redirect URI.Keep in mind, you would also need to take into account the expires_in time (3600 mili seconds).
 Which means before the access token expires you need to get a new access token.